jangroothuijse/OpenCL-CLONALG_TSP/README.txt

 A parrallel version of CLONALG implemented as a TSP Optimizer using OpenCL.

-authors Jan Groothijse, Niklas Weber, Rob Tiemens
+authors Jan Groothuijse, Niklas Weber, Rob Tiemens

 Compilation requirements:
 	Java 7